Untoxed HealthUntoxedHealth

 Why it’s a concern

 Banned by FDA in consumer antiseptic soaps in 2016 alongside triclosan.
-Animal studies show triclocarban enhances testosterone-dependent tissue growth, suggesting endocrine activity.
+Animal data show triclocarban can amplify androgen signalling and enhance testosterone-dependent tissue growth.
 Persistent in wastewater and sediment, with uptake documented in aquatic food chains.

 Also known as